bufbuild-ru/docs/docs/migration-guides/migrate-remote-generation-alpha/index.md

 - The template reference in the path has been replaced with plugins and moved to the end.
 - The version has changed to include plugin version and module commit information.

-The new format is:`buf.build/gen/go/{moduleOwner}/{moduleName}/{pluginOwner}/{pluginName}`
+The new format is:

+`buf.build/gen/go/{moduleOwner}/{moduleName}/{pluginOwner}/{pluginName}`

 ```diff
 - go.buf.build/protocolbuffers/go/acme/petapis
 + buf.build/gen/go/acme/petapis/protocolbuffers/go
 ```

-This means you'll need to search and replace the old import path with the new one and run `go mod tidy`.The versioning has also changed to a more descriptive form:`{pluginVersion}-{moduleCommitTimestamp}-{moduleCommitName}.{pluginRevision}`Instead of relying on the commit sequence, it now relies directly on commits.
+This means you'll need to search and replace the old import path with the new one and run `go mod tidy`.

+The versioning has also changed to a more descriptive form:

+`{pluginVersion}-{moduleCommitTimestamp}-{moduleCommitName}.{pluginRevision}`

+Instead of relying on the commit sequence, it now relies directly on commits.
 For ways to pin to a commit and other documentation see the new \[Go proxy\]\[../bsr/remote-plugins/go.md#using-go-modules\] docs.

 #### connect-go template

-If you've used the [connect-go template](https://buf.build/bufbuild/templates/connect-go) you'll need to update all **connect** imports to the generated code of the connect plugin.The `go.mod` file also now requires two different imports, one for the [`go`](https://buf.build/protocolbuffers/go) plugin and the other for the [`connect-go`](https://buf.build/connectrpc/go) plugin.
+If you've used the [connect-go template](https://buf.build/bufbuild/templates/connect-go) you'll need to update all **connect** imports to the generated code of the connect plugin.

+The `go.mod` file also now requires two different imports, one for the [`go`](https://buf.build/protocolbuffers/go) plugin and the other for the [`connect-go`](https://buf.build/connectrpc/go) plugin.

 ::: info go.mod